Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Introduction

+In the explicit examples with $d=14,26,38,42$ considered here, diagram \eqref{diagramma1} together with some standard computations of the middle cohomology of fourfolds under the blow-up of smooth surfaces (see for example the discussion in \cite[pages 45--46]{Levico}) shows that the (possibly singular non minimal) K3 surface $U\subset W$ is a birational incarnation of the K3 surface {\it associated} to $X$ via Hodge Theory or, equivalently, via Derived Category (see Subsection \ref{assK3C38} for the complete analysis of the case $d=38$).

-These results (and all the examples we have constructed) point out that, for low values of the discriminant $d$, the {\it birational association} between admissible cubic fourfolds and K3 surfaces passes through the construction of very special (and in many cases also singular) non minimal birational models of these surfaces in the fourfolds $W$ by mean of peculiar linear systems of hyperplane sections (often with base points of high multiplicities) on the minimal K3 surfaces, exactly as in the case $d=14$ considered by Fano (see also \cite[Section 6]{RSarxivV2}).
-In particular, we are able to prove the rationality of every cubic fourfold in $\mathcal C_d$ for $d=14,26, 38, 42$ via trisecant flops and to show that their inverses are determined by linear systems having multiplicities along (non minimal) birational models of the associated $K3$ surfaces.
-Moreover, the discussion in \cite[Section 6]{RSarxivV2} provides a list of possible candidates of K3 surfaces $U$ and of rational fourfolds $W$ with $U\subset W\subset\p^N$ (and with $N$ of small dimension) also for the next admissible values $d=62, 74,78$.
-Some of these examples of non minimal K3 surfaces have been studied by Voisin in \cite[\S 4]{Voisin} to prove vanishing results related to Lehn's Conjecture and have been later considered by Fontanari and Sernesi in \cite[Theorem 10]{FS}.
+The above theoretical results (and all the examples we have constructed) point out that, for low values of the discriminant $d$, the {\it birational association} between admissible cubic fourfolds and K3 surfaces passes through the construction of very special (and in many cases also singular) non minimal birational models of these surfaces in the fourfolds $W$ by mean of peculiar linear systems of hyperplane sections (often with base points of high multiplicities) on the associated K3 surfaces, exactly as in the case $d=14$ considered by Fano.
+In particular, we are able to prove the rationality of every cubic fourfold in $\mathcal C_d$ for $d=14,26, 38, 42$ via trisecant flops and to show that their inverses are determined by linear systems having a prescribed multiplicity along (non minimal) birational models of the associated K3 surfaces.

+Some of these examples of non minimal K3 surfaces have been also studied by Voisin in \cite[\S 4]{Voisin} to prove vanishing results related to Lehn's Conjecture and have been later considered by Fontanari and Sernesi in \cite[Theorem 10]{FS}.
+Our constructions of K3 surfaces are based on a different geometric method developed in Section \ref{geomet} and on computations, which among other things also provide explicit equations for the general K3 surfaces of genera $8$, $14$, $20$, and $22$.